aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 document.body.appendChild(div);
 ```

 However, we can recognize this can be cumbersome to write manually, especially when there is a lot of interativity in the UI, as we need to specify every step imperatively.
-Declarative UI is a much more elegant and simple way to write UI.
+It is much more elegant to write UI declaratively.

 > **TL;DR**: The React authors created Virtual DOM to allow us to write UI in a way that is faster to render than `innerHTML` and just as declarative.

 ### Understanding Virtual DOM <em class="fade">(part 1)</em>

-To best understand how Virtual DOM works, let's overview how Virtual DOM works and then build our own.
+To best understand how Virtual DOM works, let's overview the process and then build an example.

 The Virtual DOM is an method of rendering UI.
 The method utilizes a tree of JavaScript objects ("virtual" nodes) that mimics the DOM tree.